WHAT IS THE EVERY MAN CHALLENGE?

 Can Someone Really Just Show Up and Run?

-When it comes to the EMC, that’s somewhat how it works.
+When it comes to the EMC at KOH, that’s somewhat how it works.
 Obviously, you still need to register but you can enter with your street-driven rig and race on a similar course to the Unlimited class in KOH.
 Doing this in the stock 4600 class is a little more realistic for a street-driven truck or Jeep, but it's not impossible to race a street legal rock crawler and potentially win in Modified Class.

 4600 Stock Class